nrdvana/userp/doc/protocol.md

 \)                            | end
 '([^\0-\20'\(\)]+)'           | begin(); for (chars of parse_string($1)) encode_int(char[i]); end()

-The CLEAN_SYMBOL regex fragment above is the set of ASCII "word" characters, period, minus, slash, colon, and ANY upper non-ascii codepoint which begins with a letter or high unicode.
+The $CLEAN_SYMBOL regex fragment above is an ASCII alpha character or non-ascii codepoint, followed by any number of ASCII word characters or period, minus, slash, colon, or any non-ascii codepoint.

     CLEAN_SYMBOL = /[_A-Za-z\x80-\x{3FFFF}][-_.:/0-9A-Za-z\x80-\x{3FFFF}]+/